 The press tend to want England to play thrilling football at all times and to put all-comers to the sword.
 What we need, however, is an appreciation of where we are and that we now have time to grow.
 We have a very talented set of young players and, while they have their shortcomings, they have time on their side and will improve.
 Patience is a virtue.

-To book Peter Shilton OBE or another of our talented football speakers, fill out our online form or call Champions Speakers on 0207 1010 553.
+To book one of our talented football speakers, fill out our online form or call Champions Speakers on 0207 1010 553.